Sairyss/domain-driven-hexagon/README.md

 </details>

+Either to use external library/framework for validation inside domain or not is a tradeoff, analyze all the pros and cons and choose what is more appropriate for current application.

 **Keep in mind** that not all validations can be done in a single `Value Object`, it should validate only rules shared by all contexts.
 There are cases when validation may be different depending on a context, or one field may involve another field, or even a different entity.
 Handle those cases accordingly.

 **Recommended to read**: